walles/cleverdrawer/README.md

 * Run [Findbugs](https://docs.gradle.org/current/userguide/findbugs_plugin.html) in Travis
 * Run [ErrorProne](https://github.com/google/error-prone/blob/master/examples/gradle/build.gradle) in Travis
 * Add system settings to the list.
-* Add contacts to the list.
-Multiply contact scores by 0.5.
 * Use weekday vs weekend as scoring factor
 * Use time of day as a scoring factor
 * Use most recently used other app as scoring factor